pyblosxom/pyblosxom/docs/config_variables.rst

 =====================
-Configuring PyBlosxom
+Configuring Pyblosxom
 =====================

-You configure a PyBlosxom blog by setting configuration variables in a Python file called ``config.py``.
-Each PyBlosxom blog has its own ``config.py`` file.
+You configure a Pyblosxom blog by setting configuration variables in a Python file called ``config.py``.
+Each Pyblosxom blog has its own ``config.py`` file.

 This chapter documents the ``config.py`` variables.
 Some of these are